 Purpose: The purpose of this study was to determine the effectiveness of vorinostat in activating latent HIV in resting CD4 cells after single and multiple vorinostat doses.8

 Selected Study Results: Results published in Nature (2012), The Journal of Infectious Diseases (2014), and The Journal of Clinical Investigation (2017) showed that both a single dose of vorinostat and paired doses of vorinostat (with each dose separated by 72 hours) was capable of activating latent HIV in a majority of the participants studied.
 Multiple cycles of daily dosing with vorinostat, however, had only a minimal effect on reactivating HIV latency.9–11

 Study Names: SEARCH 019; NCT02475915 and SEARCH 026; NCT02470351

 Status: These studies have been completed.

-Purpose: The SEARCH 019 study evaluated the safety and effectiveness of a that combined vorinostat, the drugs hydroxychloroquine and maraviroc, and ART in controlling viral load levels during an analytical treatment interruption that followed.12,13
+Purpose: The SEARCH 019 study evaluated the safety and effectiveness of a treatment regimen that combined vorinostat, the drugs hydroxychloroquine and maraviroc, and ART in controlling viral load levels during an analytical treatment interruption that followed.12,13

 Study Name: NCT01365065